sporto/elm-tutorial/signals/mailboxes.md

 `messageSignal` is a string signal with the constant value of "Hello", it never changes.

 `main` maps the latest value from `messageSignal` to `view`.
 So if you run this code on your browser you will see `Hello` which is the constant value coming from `messageSignal`.

+## Adding interaction

+We want to be able to click on the button and change the message.
+We will need to use a __Mailbox__ for this.